navidJadid/openease_frontend_development/README.md

         **IMPORTANT**:
         When deleting the container and starting a new one, the old `openease.js` is loaded.
 This is due to fact that `openease.js` is built within the `Dockerfile`-script.
 Hence it is necessary to rebuild the `openease`-image to have the new `openease.js` in new containers.

         As of right now, this is still untested, as we could not find any modules in this project which are directly referenced by `openease.js`.
-So if you run into issues, please make sure to let us now either via e-mail or by submitting an issue.
+So if you run into issues, please make sure to let us know either via e-mail or by submitting an issue.

 - **Python**:
 Working with these files is a bit cumbersome for now.
 Basically on each change the container containing the webserver has to be restarted.
 This can simply be done by: